astropy/astropy-APEs/APE3.rst

         that the config file has changed and the user may want to manually resolve the differences between their file and the new one.
-This warning should only be displayed once (when ``astropy.cfg.ver`` doesn't already exist) so that user's who frequently switch between versions of astropy are not bombarded with warnings.
+This warning should only be displayed once (when ``astropy.cfg.ver`` doesn't already exist) so that users who frequently switch between versions of astropy are not bombarded with warnings.

 Once doing that, each existing configuration item will be determined to be either "platform" or "science".
-(That will be done in this APE in a subsequent revision).

 For "platform" configuration items:

     - Include the item within the new config file template in the source repository.

-    - Move the configuration item to the ``subpackage.config`` namespace (which may be a class instance of some sort or a real module, TBD).
+    - Move the configuration item to the ``subpackage.conf`` namespace, which is a subclass of a base class for managing configuration items.

     - For backward compatibility, keep special delegation objects that delegate from the existing location to the new location and